tarwn/lessthandot-hugo/blogs/content/posts/2012-12-01-sizing-database-files.md

 Make the size of the primary file bigger, change the bold part from 1280KB to 5280KB or bigger if you still get the error

-NAME = N&#8217;TestSmaller&#8217;, FILENAME = N&#8217;f:TempTestSmaller.mdf&#8217; ,
+NAME = N'TestSmaller', FILENAME = N'f:TempTestSmaller.mdf' ,

 SIZE = **1280KB** , FILEGROWTH = 1024KB</em>

 [/edit]

-These two stored proc calls are just to verify that the files match with what we specified, you can use sp_helpdb to check the size of a database that you created when you don&#8217;t specify the file sizes
+These two stored proc calls are just to verify that the files match with what we specified, you can use sp_helpdb to check the size of a database that you created when you don't specify the file sizes

 sql
 EXEC sp_helpdb 'TestBigger'